-Human Immunodeficiency Virus Screening: Ensure that clinicians:
+Human Immunodeficiency Virus Screening: Ensure that:

-- Provide human immunodeficiency virus testing as part of routine medical care for patients and that compliance is monitored. - Consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.
+- The Facility Director develops policies and procedures that facilitate human immunodeficiency virus testing as part of routine medical care for patients. - Clinicians provide human immunodeficiency virus testing as part of routine medical care for patients and that compliance is monitored. - Clinicians consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.